 Some counties in Florida have what is known as an early resolution program.
 Attorneys working for the state review your case, and if appropriate, broker a deal in exchange for a guilty plea.
 This means the case ends early and could potentially save you and the court both time and money, but you will be required to plea guilty.

 Many cases of theft, drug possession, and traffic offenses end with early case resolution, but no case is guaranteed an early resolution.
 It is critical to consult a lawyer to ensure the prosecutor’s deal is truly fair before accepting.

-In some cases, you will be eligible for pretial intervention (PTI), also called pretial diversion.
+In some cases, you will be eligible for pretrial intervention (PTI), also called pretrial diversion.
 Those who are non-violent offenders, first offenders, or those arrested on drug-related charges may be eligible for PTI.
 Individual cases are reviewed by an employee at the State Attorney’s Office to decide eligibility.